hassansin/hassansin.github.io/_posts/2017-12-24-Why--return-await--Is-a-Bad-Idea-.md

 promise resolved: 5
 ```

+Above could be explained as : The root resource (with ID 1) triggered the creation of a new `PROMISE` type resource with ID 5 and then a promise resource with ID 5 is resolved.
 So there's **ONE** promise instance created for the above async function.
 It's obvious since when an async function is called [it always returns a promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 Now let's see what happens when we just add an `await` expression in return statement in above function: